 For example, lack of exercise or physical inactivity, a diet high in carbs and sugar, and stress can all raise your blood sugar levels in an instant.
-And, constant high blood glucose leads to type 2 diabetes and many other health complications.
+And, Constant high blood glucose leads to type 2 diabetes and many other health complications.

 Some of them are vision loss, kidney damage, heart failure, depression, nerve damage, amputations, etc. That’s why blood sugar control is vital for your health and well-being.

-To help you maintain healthy blood sugar, thus avoid many health complications, we present you with ten tips you should follow regularly.
+To help you maintain healthy blood sugar, and thus avoid many health complications, we present you with ten tips you should follow regularly.

 10 Tips to Stabilize Blood Glucose